twiecki/WhileMyMCMCGentlySamples/content/2014-11-18-Python-Data-Science.md

-Title: A modern guide to getting started with Data Science for Python
+Title: A modern guide to getting started with Data Science and Python
 date: 2014-11-18 10:00
 comments: true
 slug: python-for-data-science